Bread Missing On Shelves

 13. Paper Products

-Although not as severe, there still is a shortage of paper products of all kinds.
-The Phoenix Group of Companies reported that both coated and uncoated papers were in short supply at manufacturers, wholesalers, marketing companies, and print shops throughout the country.
+Although not as severe, there is still a shortage of paper products.
+The Phoenix Group of Companies reported that coated and uncoated papers were in short supply at manufacturers, wholesalers, marketing companies, and print shops nationwide.
 Much of the original shortages were due to lockdowns across the industry and the continued supply chain issues affecting most industries.

 14. Yogurt

-Add to that the challenges of acquiring the raw materials for the plastic containers and other packaging materials, the distribution channel bottlenecks, labor shortages, and other market forces that make for smooth processes from farm to table.
+Add to that the challenges of acquiring the raw materials for plastic containers and other packaging materials, the distribution channel bottlenecks, labor shortages, and other market forces that make for smooth processes from farm to table.

 Final Word

-Things are failing and not much is being done about it.
+1. Things are failing and not much is being done about it.
 From food to fuel to manufacturers moving overseas because of labor shortages.

 Almost everything is one event away from stopping, collapsing or temporarily shutting down.